-Regional Commercial uses are located along the southwest periphery of the NQSP, adjacent to Vaughn Road and North First Street, where they will be readily accessible to Dixon residents.
-The neighborhood commercial use is envisioned within the Campus Mixed Use plan area and is intended to form a "village center" for the workers in the surrounding industrial and residential.
-The commercial center in intended to provide restaurants, personal services, banking and other conveniences.
-The actual boundary configuration of this commercial village center will be determined based in part upon the final design of the Campus Mixed Use area.
+Community Regional commercial Commercial uses are located along the southwestern periphery of the NQSP, adjacent to Vaughn Road and North First Street, where they will be readily accessible to Dixon residents.
+The community neighborhood commercial use is envisioned within the Campus Mixed Use on the southeast corner of the plan area, adjacent to the UPRR rail line; and is intended to form a "village center" for the workers in the surrounding industrial and office uses residential.
+The commercial center in intended to with provide restaurants, personal services, banking and other conveniences.
+The actual boundary configuration of this community commercial village center will be determined based in part upon the final design of the Campus Mixed Use area, future Vaughn Road/Pedrick Road connector.
+As a result, the boundaries of the neighborhood commercial land uses shown adjacent to the Vaughn Road/Pedrick Road connector on Figures 2-2 and 2-3 are conceptual/illustrative in character only.